IIIF/website/source/event/2021/fall_working_meeting/index.md

 ## Logistics
 * This event is free and open to all attendees
 * This event will be held on Zoom and sessions will be recorded.
 Breakout room discussions will not be recorded.
+If you are unable to attend at the time of a session, you may watch the recording (to be posted following the session) and add comments to the notes document for the day.
 * All sessions will be in English unless otherwise noted

 ## Registration
-Early registration is open now!
-Please register on Eventbrite.
+Early registration is open now.
+You can register on [Eventbrite](https://www.eventbrite.co.uk/e/2021-iiif-fall-working-meeting-tickets-176398561847.)

 Questions?
 Email us at <events@iiif.io>.